aliyun/credentials-cpp/README.md

 By specifying the role name, the credential will be able to automatically request maintenance of STS Token.

+By default, the Credentials tool accesses the metadata server of ECS in security hardening mode (IMDSv2).
+If an exception is thrown, the Credentials tool switches to the normal mode (IMDSv1).
+You can also configure the `disableIMDSv1` parameter or the `ALIBABA_CLOUD_IMDSV1_DISABLE` environment variable to specify the exception handling logic.
+Valid values:

+- false (default): The Credentials tool continues to obtain the access credential in normal mode (IMDSv1).
+- true: The exception is thrown and the Credentials tool continues to obtain the access credential in security hardening mode.

+The configurations for the metadata server determine whether the server supports the security hardening mode (IMDSv2).

+In addition, you can specify `ALIBABA_CLOUD_ECS_METADATA_DISABLED=true` to disable access from the Credentials tool to the metadata server of ECS.

 ```c++
 #include <alibabacloud.hpp>